tanfwong/rfsoc_notes/_sources/ch3/model.md

   ```

 * With task-level parallelization, independent tasks are executed
-  simultaneously on different PL resources.
+  simultaneously on different PL resource.
 Hence, unlike pipelining,
-  parallelization does require more PL resources.
+  parallelization does require more PL resource usage.

 ## FIFO & PIPO
 * For the producer-consumer model to function properly, the producer
   and consumer tasks need to synchronize with each other.
 That is,
-  there must be a handshake process for the producer to tell the
+  there must be a handshaking process for the producer to tell the
-  consumer that a piece of data is ready to be consumed and for the
+  consumer that a piece of data is ready to be consumed and after that
-  consumer to tell the producer that the piece of data has been
+  for the consumer to tell the producer that the piece of data has
-  consumed.
-As one would see, such synchronization among producers and
+  been consumed.
+As one would see, such synchronization among
-  consumers in a complex data flow graph could get rather
+  producers and consumers in a complex data flow graph could get
-  complicated.
+  rather complicated.
 The synchronization complexity could be further
   aggravated by pipelining and parallelization as they require
   different tasks to simultaneosuly operate on different pieces of
   data.

 * The standard solution to this synchronization problem is to insert a
   *streaming buffer* between each pair of producer and consumer.
 The